spring-projects/spring-boot/spring-boot-tools/spring-boot-maven-plugin/README.md

 # Spring Boot - Maven Plugin

 The Spring Boot Maven Plugin provides Spring Boot support in Maven, allowing you to package executable jar or war archives and run an application in-place.
+To use it you must be using Maven 3 (or better).

 ## Including the plugin
 To use the Spring Boot Maven Plugin simply include the appropriate XML in the `plugins`